Reconfigurable non-reciprocal wave growth in spatiotemporal modulated 1-D crystal

-Nonreciprocal signal growth in a space-time modulated TL is confirmed through eigenvalue problem solution and circuit modeling.
-TL is time-modulated by loading sinusoidally time-modulated capacitors and space-modulated by forcing a modulation phase shift $-\theta_m$ between sequential unit cells.
-First, the eigenvalue problem is formulated and solved.
-DDs are plotted at different values of $\theta_m$.
-At $\theta_m=0$, only time-modulation is considered, and reciprocal MPGs located at $F_{signal}= 0.5~F_{modulation}$.
+In conclusion, reconfigurable nonreciprocal wave growth in a space-time modulated TL is confirmed through eigenvalue problem solution and circuit modeling.
+TL is time-modulated by loading sinusoidally time-modulated capacitors and space-modulated by forcing a modulation phase shift $-\theta_m$ between successive cells.
 Varying $\theta_m$ causes MPGs to shift from $F_{signal}= 0.5~F_{modulation}$ in a nonreciprocal behavior.
-Second, for the same considered values of $\theta_m$, space-time modulated TL is built in ADS software and transient simulated.
-A very good agreement is found between DD and circuit modeling results.
+As a result, nonreciprocal wave growth frequencies are obtained.

+This work has been completed under a research agreement between Purdue University and The American University in Cairo.